NEONScience/NEON-Data-Skills/_posts/HYPERSPECTRAL/2015-06-08-RasterStack-RGB-Images-in-R-Using-HSI.md

     #write out final raster
-    #note - you should be able to bring this tiff into any GIS program!
+    #note - you can bring this tiff into any GIS program!
     #note: if you set overwrite to TRUE, then you will overwite or lose the older
     #version of the tif file! keep this in mind.
-    writeRaster(rgb_stack, file="rgbImage.tif", overwrite=TRUE)
+    writeRaster(hsiStack, file="rgbImage.tif", overwrite=TRUE)

-    ## Error in writeRaster(rgb_stack, file = "rgbImage.tif", overwrite = TRUE): error in evaluating the argument 'x' in selecting a method for function 'writeRaster': Error: object 'rgb_stack' not found

 <i class="fa fa-star"></i> **Data Tip - False color and near infrared images:**
 Use the band combinations listed at the top of this page to modify the raster list.